julio-cfa/julio-cfa.github.io/_writeups/devvortex.md

     (ALL : ALL) /usr/bin/apport-cli
 ```

-<p>So, Logan can run "/usr/bin/apport-cli" as root.
+So, Logan can run "/usr/bin/apport-cli" as root.
 It seems like there's a CVE related to privilege escalation with apport-cli.
-According to its <a href="https://github.com/diego-tella/CVE-2023-1326-PoC">PoC</a>, we can become rooting by doing the following:</p>
+According to its <a href="https://github.com/diego-tella/CVE-2023-1326-PoC">PoC</a>, we can become rooting by doing the following:

 ```bash
 sudo apport-cli -P 10610 -f